 We hear a lot of questions about our stock house plans.
-The most frequently asked questions we receive are listed below.
+Below is a list of our most frequently asked questions.

 1. What do our stock house plans include?